 Healthcare data analysts are paid well and have plenty of opportunity for career growth.
-Find out what healthcare data analysis involves and how you can carve a career in the industry.
+Find out what healthcare data analysis involves, and how you can carve out a career in the industry.

-So what does a healthcare data analyst actually do, and how do you become one?
+So what does a healthcare data analyst do actually, and how do you become one?
 In this post, we’ll explore the topic in more depth:

 - What does a healthcare data analyst do?